tema-skakun/my-social-network/README.md

 Hello =)

-### link to gh-pages and login information

-You can see the realization at the [link](https://tema-skakun.github.io/my-social-network/).
-To log in to the application, you can use this:
- - Email: free@samuraijs.com
- - Password: free

 ### description

 This is a Single Page Application is implemented on the React library, state management is implemented using Redux-Toolkit.
 I used AntD as the UI framework.